Fire officer Paul Simmons cleared over Atherstone deaths

 Firefighters John Averis, Ashley Stephens and Darren Yates-Badley died in the fire at the vegetable packing warehouse in Atherstone-on-Stour.

-Ian Reid, 44, died later in hospital from smoke inhalation and suffocation.'Greatly relieved'
+Ian Reid, 44, died later in hospital from smoke inhalation and suffocation.

 The judge, Mr Justice MacDuff, directed the jury to acquit Mr Simmons of their manslaughter on Monday.